Retrieving Infinite Numbers of Patterns in a Spin-Glass Model of Immune Networks: Abstract

 \section{Abstract}

-The similarity between neural and immune networks has been known for decades, but so far we did not understand the mechanism that allows the immune system, unlike associative neural networks, to recall and execute a large number of memorized defense strategies {\em in parallel}.
+The similarity between neural and (adaptive) immune networks has been known for decades, but so far we did not understand the mechanism that allows the immune system, unlike associative neural networks, to recall and execute a large number of memorized defense strategies {\em in parallel}.
 The explanation turns out to lie in the network topology.
 Neurons interact typically with a large number of other neurons, whereas interactions among lymphocytes in immune networks are very specific, and described by graphs with finite connectivity.
-In this paper we use replica techniques to solve a statistical mechanical immune network model with `coordinator branches' (T-cells) and `effector branches' (B-cells), and show how the finite connectivity enables the system to manage an extensive number of immune clones simultaneously, even above the percolation threshold.
-The system exhibits only weak ergodicity breaking, so that both multiple antigen defense and homeostasis can be accomplished.
+In this paper we use replica techniques to solve a statistical mechanical immune network model with `coordinator branches' (T-cells) and `effector branches' (B-cells), and show how the finite connectivity enables the coordinators to manage an extensive number of effectors simultaneously, even above the percolation threshold (where clonal cross-talk is not negligible).

+A consequence of its underlying topological sparsity is that the adaptive immune system exhibits only weak ergodicity breaking, so that also spontaneous switch-like effects as bi-stabilities are present: the latter may play a significant role in the maintenance of immune homeostasis.

-After a pioneering early paper \cite{parisi}, followed by about two decades of dormancy, there is now increasing interest in statistical mechanical models of the immune system \cite{JTB1,bialek,kosmir1,kosmir2,prlnoi,ton6}.
+Beyond the so-far-classical approaches by Cohen, DeBoer, May, Nowak and Perelson (see e.g. \cite{zerox,zerozero,zerouno,zerodue,zerotre}) that paved the {\em main route} for mathematical modelling in Immunology, and after a pioneering early paper by Parisi \cite{parisi} followed by about two decades of dormancy, there is now increasing interest in statistical mechanical approaches to modeling the immune system \cite{JTB1,JTB2,bialek,kosmir1,kosmir2,prlnoi,deem,silvia1,silvia2,ton6}.
 This interest is stimulated in part by the potential of new quantitative methods for the study of systems with complex network topologies \cite{barabasi,prlTon,ton3,ton4,smallworld}.
 In this paper we show how statistical mechanics can resolve a central problem in theoretical immunology: understanding the parallel processing ability of the subclass of lymphocytes that are dedicated to the coordination of the adaptive immune response, i.e. helper and regulator T-cells.